HaydenDekker/spring-security-with-vaadin/README.md

 * Manually create and declare the DynamoDB table in AWS.
 (Better control IAM user privilege)
 * Add secure routes and the required roles as you develop views using SecurityUtils static add method.
 * Change master admin password - First time application start, if no users exist in AWS table app will create a temporary ADMIN password.
+* Add the preconfigured LogoutButton to any view of your choice to easily allow users to logout.
+* Add the configuration specified in the ..... application.properties example.. or compiled spring properties file.

 ## Deviation from Tutorial